Argentine stocks slide on oil prices, U.S. bailout

 Oil settled more than $1 lower on Friday, with trading volatile due to uncertainty over the U.S. bailout package.

-In Buenos Aires, locally traded shares in Brazilian state-run oil company Petrobras APBR.BA(PETR4.SA: Cotización) fell 2.51 percent to 73.8 pesos.
+In Buenos Aires, locally traded shares in Brazilian state-run oil company Petrobras APBR.BA(PETR4.SA) fell 2.51 percent to 73.8 pesos.

 Index heavyweight Tenaris TENA.BATS.N, the world's leading producer of seamless steel tubes for the oil industry, shed 3.46 percent 66.9 pesos.